RudolphRiedel/USB_CAN-FD/README.md

 The PCB D5035-03-01 is designed as a carrier board for the Teensy 4.0.
 This is more a prove of concept, a child of the current chip-shortage.

-And it works but, it turned out to be rather fidgety to access the pins for the single CAN-FD available and the case does not work well for this version.
+And it works, but it turned out to be rather fidgety to access the pins for the single CAN-FD available and the case does not work well for this version.

 ### Whats next